-The V&A is a global organisation, engaging with international contacts though cultural partnerships, trading, touring exhibitions, loans, advice and skills sharing.
+The V&A is a global organisation, engaging with international contacts though cultural partnerships, trading, touring exhibitions, loans, professional consultancy, advice and skills sharing.
 International work brings benefits to the Museum and its visitors by enriching our knowledge and expertise - allowing us to make sense of our collections, attracting new audiences, and building our reputation and brand.
 International work opens up the V&A collections to international audiences through online resources, loans and exhibitions, and international partnerships.

 International audiences in London

 In 2012, with 3.2 million visitors, the V&A was among the top five UK attractions.
 Around 43% of visits to the V&A in South Kensington, London, were made by overseas visitors: approximately 1.37 million visits.
 Visitors attracted by Britain's national museums generate substantial economic benefit for London and for the country.
 It has been estimated that in 2012 tourism contributed £126.9bn to the UK economy (Source: Visit Britain website).

 International audiences worldwideIn 2012/13, the V&A loaned over 1,000 objects to over 100 venues across the world.
 A particular highlight was a loan to Russia for the exhibition The Golden Age of the English Court: from Henry VIII to Charles I (October 20012-January 2013).
 140,000 visitors saw 140 V&A for the Treasures of the Royal Courts: Tudors, Stuarts and the Russian Tsars exhibition at the V&A in March 2013.
 The exhibitions in Moscow and London celebrated 500 years of Anglo-Russian Tsars and the British Monarchy.
 This forms part of an increased programme of activities between the V&A and Russian colleagues in preparation for 2014, the upcoming UK/Russia Year of Culture.